carbon-language/carbon-lang/docs/design/README.md

 > **TODO:** The design for template constraints is still under development.
 The
 > `if` clause approach here is provisional.

-Member lookup into a template parameter is done in the actual value provided by the caller, _in addition_ to any constraints.
-This means member name lookup and type checking for anything [dependent](generics/terminology.md#dependent-names) on the template parameter can't be completed until the template is instantiated with a specific concrete type.
-When the constraint is just `type`, this gives semantics similar to C++ templates.
-Constraints can then be added incrementally, with the compiler verifying that the semantics stay the same.
-Once all constraints have been added, removing the word `template` to switch to a checked parameter is safe.

 The [expression phase](#expression-phases) of a checked parameter is a symbolic constant whereas the expression phase of a template parameter is template